jonnonz1/nz-statute-book/acts/public/1950/crown-proceedings-act-1950.md

   (l) affect any liability imposed on the State Fire Insurance General Manager or the State Fire Insurance Department or on the public revenues of New Zealand by the State Fire Insurance Act 1908 or by the Government Life Insurance Act 1908; or
   (m) affect any liability imposed on the Housing New Zealand Corporation or on a Crown Bank Account by the Housing Corporation Act 1974.
 (3) A certificate of the Attorney-General—shall, for the purposes of this Act, be conclusive as to the matter so certified.
-  (a) to the effect that any alleged liability of the Crown arises otherwise than in respect of Her Majesty's Government in New Zealand; or
+  (a) to the effect that any alleged liability of the Crown arises otherwise than in respect of the Sovereign's Government in New Zealand; or
-  (b) to the effect that any proceedings by the Crown are proceedings otherwise than in right of Her Majesty's Government in New Zealand,—
+  (b) to the effect that any proceedings by the Crown are proceedings otherwise than in right of the Sovereign's Government in New Zealand,—
 (4) Where any property vests in the Crown by virtue of any rule of law which operates independently of the acts or the intentions of the Crown, the Crown shall not by virtue of this Act be subject to any liabilities in tort by reason only of the property being so vested; but the provisions of this subsection shall be without prejudice to the liabilities of the Crown under this Act in respect of any period after the Crown or any person acting for the Crown has in fact taken possession or control of any such property, or entered into occupation thereof.
 (5) This Act shall not operate to limit the discretion of the court to grant relief by way of mandamus in cases in which such relief might have been granted before the commencement of this Act, notwithstanding that by reason of the provisions of this Act some other and further remedy is available.